Shyft-to/js/README.md

 - `getNftByOwner()`: Get All NFTs held by a wallet address
 - `createFromMetadata()`: Create an NFT from an already uploaded metadata URI.
 The on-chain metadata of the NFT is fetched from the off-chain metadata present at the given URI.
   > The metadata_uri should open a JSON document complying with Metaplex Non-Fungible Token Standard.
 If the JSON doesn't follow the Metaplex standard then the API returns an error.
 - `burn()`: Burn a particular NFT.
+- `transfer()`: Transfer an already minted NFT from one wallet to another.
+  > Optionally, you can transfer update authority to the new owner as well.
+- `transferMultiple()`: Transfer multiple NFTs from one wallet to another.
 It returns an encoded transaction which you can sign using the [tansaction signer](#how-to-sign-transaction-using-the-sdk).

 ### Fetch an NFT